uvzz/Cryptush/README.md

 ## Disclaimer

-The tools is intended for research and threat emulation purposes only.
+The tool is intended for research and threat emulation purposes only.
 I'm not reponsible for any malicious uses of this tool.

 ## The Flow